AMYPAD/CuVec/README.rst

 Why
 ~~~

+Data should be manipulated using the existing functionality and design paradigms of each programming language.
+Python code should be Pythonic.
+CUDA code should be...
+CUDActic?
+C code should be... er, Clean.

+However, in practice converting between data formats across languages can be a pain.

 Other libraries which expose functionality to convert/pass data formats between these different language spaces tend to be bloated, unnecessarily complex, and relatively unmaintainable.
-By comparison, ``cuvec`` uses the latest functionality of Python, C++, and CUDA to keep its code (and yours) as succinct as possible.
+By comparison, ``cuvec`` uses the latest functionality of Python, C/C++11, and CUDA to keep its code (and yours) as succinct as possible.
 "Native" containers are exposed so your code follows the conventions of your language.
 Want something which works like a ``numpy.ndarray``?
 Not a problem.
 Want to convert it to a ``std::vector``?
 Or perhaps a raw ``float *`` to use in a CUDA kernel?
 Trivial.

 Non objectives
 --------------

 Anything to do with mathematical functionality.
+The aim is to expose functionality, not create it.

-Even something as simple as setting element values is left to the user and/or pre-existing features - simply use ``numpy.ndarray.fill()`` (Python/Numpy), ``std::fill()`` (C++), or ``memset()`` (C/CUDA).
+Even something as simple as setting element values is left to the user and/or pre-existing features - for example:

+- Python: ``arr[:] = value``
+- Numpy: ``arr.fill(value)``
+- C++: ``std::fill(vec.begin(), vec.end(), value)``
+- C/CUDA: ``memset(vec.data(), value, sizeof(T) * vec.size())``

 Install
 ~~~~~~~